A list of resources to support successful teaching.

 Centre for Academic Development (CAD)

-The CAD has guidelines on assessments, feedback, group work and teaching international students, digital teaching technologies (Blackboard, VStream, etc).
+The CAD has guidelines on assessments, feedback, group work and teaching international students, and digital teaching technologies in Nuku (Canvas, VStream, Ally, and Zoom).